jimniels/blog/src/client/posts/2019-07-16-jsx-like-syntax-for-tagged-template-literals.md

 module.exports = Navigation;
 ```

 It’s worth noting there are definitely edge cases here.
 For example, if a value was an array but not an array of strings (perhaps, say, an array of objects), you’re probably going to see something you don’t expect.
-So keep in mind that if your `.map` is always returning a string, you shouldn’t have any problems.
+So keep that in mind.
+In my case, I only ever use `.map()` to return an array of strings.

-Note that each time you have a template literal that needs JSX-like syntax, you’ll have to tag it, i.e. if you have template literals inside template literals, you have to tag each one that needs to be evaluated more like JSX.
+Note that each time you have a template literal that needs JSX-like syntax, you’ll have to tag it, i.e. if you have a template literal inside a template literal, you have to tag each one that want evaluated with `jsx`.
 You can’t just tag the one at the top and everything underneath works.
 Example:

 ```js
 const results = [/* array of 20 objects */]